-He bought bikepacking equipment and in June 2019 he entered his first race, The Transpyrenees.
-Since he had some time in Spain left over, he decided to also ride the Transiberica.
-Ulrich thought after two back to back races he would be too tired to ride anything else in 2019, but then he heard about the Two Volcano Sprint and decided to join up.
+He bought bikepacking equipment and in June 2019 he entered his first ultra cycling race.
 He has a burning passion for ultracycling – an athlete who loves extreme challenges.
 Ulrich is the overall winner of several ultracycling races e.g. the Transpyrenees, the Transiberica and the TwoVolcanoSprint in 2019 as well as the ThreePeaksBikeRace and the TwoVolcanoSprint in 2020.
 In 2021 he raced and won the B-Hard Ultrarace in Bosnia, won and set a new record on the Transpyrenees race and the Transiberica as well as raced Badlands and the TwoVolcanoSprint.
 In early 2021 he already became the first finisher of Gran Guanche Road.
 His adventures you can follow on Social Media channels:

 Never stop exploring!
 Ulrich is continously looking for new destinations to ride, for new events, for new races, new challenges, new projects and ideas – simply for things he never did before.
 His passion is not only to discovery and cross bounderys of all kinds, but also to share his experience in form of videos and movies, workshops or lectures.
 So if you are an event organizer, an agency or simply someone who wants to share an idea – say hello and send us a message.